BUILD REGISTER · SAN DIEGO, CA

 RiskScanAI2026 · FIRST BUILD

-CIS IG1 risk assessment for small businesses — my first product, started off GitHub in late January; 160 commits across 15 active days.
-CARRIED FORWARDEverything — the successor is literally the same repository continued.
-Six agent skills and three reviewer agents survived into a roster that grew to 42 and 11, and the honest verdict (“nobody pays for an AI-interview risk assessment”) re-aimed the product at a question businesses do pay attention to.
+My first product: a baseline security-risk assessment for small businesses, built on the CIS IG1 controls.
+Started off GitHub in late January; 160 commits over 15 active days, then folded into its successor.
+CARRIED FORWARDEverything: the successor is literally the same repository continued.
+Six agent skills and three reviewer agents survived into a roster that grew to 42 and 11, and the honest verdict (“nobody pays for an AI-interview risk assessment”) re-aimed the product at a question businesses do pay for.

 SHELVED